If you can't see the main menu at the top of the page, you can click any of the main menu headings here:

 General Information

 Instructional materials in this program include student books and workbooks, flashcards, phonics charts, and learning games and activities.
-The lessons are set up so that, as far as possible, all students will experience success.
+To see an explanation of all of the materials available and how they are used, click here.
+The lessons are set up sequentially so that, as far as possible, all students will experience success.

 Lesson Planning

 Information about how to teach the daily lessons can be found at the end (or sometimes the beginning) of each student book.
 The lessons are teacher directed with a high level of active student participation.
 The books include a sequence chart showing all of the skills taught in that book.
-Any books that have pictures and words on opposite pages also have an answer key for the "robot" game that is played using those pages.
+Any books that have pictures and words on opposite pages also have an answer key for an oral blending game that is played using those pages.

 Pacing